 A two-year pilgrimage gave the opportunity to wander and dwell in the forest meditation monasteries of Sri Lanka.
-He attended the Kalachakra Initiation with His Holiness the Dalai Lama in Bodgaya, and did a Goenka Vipassana retreat in India.
-During a visit to monasteries in Nepal and Tibet he developed an interest in Dzogchen methods.
-Anthony returned to Thailand in 2003 and spent three rains retreats practicing satipatthana vipassana at Wat Pitsoparam with the late Ven.
+He attended the Kalachakra Initiation with His Holiness the Dalai Lama in Bodhgaya 2002, and developed an interest in choiceless awareness meditation techniques during visits to monasteries in India, Nepal, China and Tibet.
+Anthony spent three extended rains retreats between 2002 – 2005 practicing satipatthana vipassana at Wat Pitsoparam, Ubon Ratchathani, with the late Ven.
 Luang Por Visarnkemakoon.
-Anthony returned home in 2006, disrobing from the monkhood after 11 vassa.
-He experienced life in Melbourne studying and working in the wholesale diamond and gemstone industry for seven years.
+In 2006, returned home, disrobing from the monkhood after 11 vassa.
+He experienced life in Melbourne studying and working in the wholesale diamond and gemstone industry for seven years until 2012.
+He returned to Thailand in 2013, and at the request of Ven.
+Ajahn Poh (Suan Mokkh) led popular meditation retreats at Wat Kow Tham Insight Meditation Centre until November 2016.